Genez-io/genezio-landing-page/content/posts/chatgpt_app.md

 Since you are reading this, I assume you already know what ChatGPT is and how it works at its core.
 But how do you actually use it to build a working and useful app?
 Is it enough to call the API directly, or do you need to write other functions as well?
 How and where do you host it?
 I will work alongside you towards finding out the answers to most of these questions until the end of this article.

-When deciding where to do the calls from, you have to keep in mind how secure you want this to be.
+When deciding where to make the calls from, you have to keep in mind how secure you want this to be.
 So, as it is smart not to do them from the frontend, you are going to use genezio to host the backend and to call the OpenAPI from the genezio functions.
 For you to create a clearer idea about how this works, take a look at this illustration:

 ![Street Art Image](/posts/react-gen-chat.webp)